na-na-hi/renget/archive/co-big-list-of-sites.md

 tvtropes.org - Site for documenting tropes in fiction twitter.com - Troon and drama magnet that ended up being the main hub for artists to share their work, we recommend using [Nitter](https://github.com/zedeus/nitter/wiki/Instances) for your browsing experience

+#### Drawing
+sites.google.com/site/ourwici/ - /ic/'s wiki page, has plenty of good resources for drawing there

 #### Imageboards
 `… same goes for imageboards.`